sveltely/sveltely.github.io/presentation.md

 Notes:

-Thanks Chows, so we saw how we can use single file components to organize our applications, we saw how variables can be reactive in Svelte, and how we can use different blocks for data in our HTML templates.
+Thanks Chows, so we saw how we can use single file components to organize our applications, we saw how variables can be reactive in Svelte, and also how we can use different blocks to display data in our HTML templates.

-But there are lots more interesting features that we didn't talk about.
+There are lots more interesting features that we didn't talk about.

 ---